clayheaton/doctor_rogue/README.md

-### DOCTOR CHICK aka DOCTOR ROGUE
+### WELCOME TO DOCTOR CHICK - THE ROGUE-LIKE

 This is a community project from quartertothree.com.

-It is in its very early stages.
-More info coming soon.
+Doctor Chick is a rogue-like game inspired by the pulp style adventures of characters such as Indiana Jones and Allan Quatermain.

+Adventurers will embark on a journey of discovery through randomly generated environments on a quests to recover a variety of ancient lost artifacts with mysterious powers!
+Traditional rogue-like elements will be combined with puzzles, traps, monsters, combat, treasure-seeking and the ever present threat of an evil arch-enemy standing in the way of ultimate success!

+This project is in the early stages of development.
+More information on the goals, structure and features of Doctor Chick can be found in the [Doctor Chick Design Briefing](https://github.com/ccheaton/doctor_rogue/blob/master/design_briefing.md).

+If you have any questions regarding the design document, you can add them here: [Design Questions](https://github.com/ccheaton/doctor_rogue/wiki/Design-questions).
+This is also the location for bug tracking and to-do tracking.

+For information on some of the tools being used in development, please see the [editing page](https://github.com/ccheaton/doctor_rogue/wiki/Editing-resources).

+For useful programming tidbits, see [this page](https://github.com/ccheaton/doctor_rogue/wiki/Useful-programming-tidbits).

-For now, there's more info [here] (http://www.quartertothree.com/game-talk/showthread.php?72745-Help-me-design-and-make-a-roguelike!&p=3379264&viewfull=1#post3379264) and [here]
+Further information can be found on the quartertothree forum [here] (http://www.quartertothree.com/game-talk/showthread.php?72745-Help-me-design-and-make-a-roguelike!&p=3379264&viewfull=1#post3379264) and [here]
 (https://github.com/ccheaton/doctor_rogue/wiki/Editing-resources).

-test

-A few things to know:
+Additional things to know:

 * The Xcode project is in the `Doctor Rogue` directory.
 * Resources and files that I used to create resources, fonts, etc. in the Xcode project are in the `_external_resources` directory.